The Thirties – the Littlewoods at Hollycroft in Adel, Leeds

 I do remember Saturday mornings in the mid-Thirties very clearly as mother used to take me into Leeds to the Misses Walker in Commercial Street which was the central shopping area at the time.
 She would always buy me an expensive toy at a particular toy shop in the “Grand Arcade” – possibly to atone for leaving me with Ivy and Daisy all week!
 It seemed strange, and somewhat confusing for a small boy, walking down Commercial Street in Leeds with your mother on the way to her business (always referred to as “The Rooms”) and hearing one’s mother frequently greeted by “Good morning Miss Walker!”.
 Mother knew most of the traders and business people in the centre of Leeds around Commercial Street where The Misses Walker was, as she had been in business there since 1914.
 She knew Mr Schofield, who owned the main store in Commercial Street (now a major shopping centre); he was always pleased to see “Miss Walker” for a chat when, for a treat, she took me into Schofield’s excellent restaurant for lunch – usually a delicious fish cake and chips I recall.
 Few mothers of my friends “went out to work” (as it was referred to) in the Thirties and those who did often retained their maiden names as did my mother.

 The earliest car I remember from the mid-Thirties was a large black and red Morris saloon we had from the early Thirties.
 Later in the Thirties we had a large maroon American car, a 1937 Buick (DUL 864), in which I eventually learned to drive (illegally I must admit!) in 1948 when only 16 years old.
-When my parents visited me when I was a boarder at Giggleswick I was collected at school and as soon as we were out of range of the school I changed places with my father and took over the driving.
-This would obviously be regarded a criminal today but there were very few cars on the roads around Giggleswick in those days!
+When my parents visited me for the day when I was a boarder at Giggleswick school, they collected me at school and as soon as we were out of range of the school I changed places with my father and took over the driving.
+This would obviously be regarded a criminal today but there were very few cars on the country roads around Giggleswick in those days!
+We usually went out for a meal at one of the local pubs on our very infrequent parental visits – usually only two each term.
+We had to be back in for Sunday Evening Chapel.

 Sunbeam 500cc twin cylinder shaft drive motorcycle